UNSW-Data-Soc/unsw-data-soc.github.io/datathon.md

                         Can I enter alone/less than a full team?
                     </summary>
                         <p>
                         Teams are 3 to 4 people with a minimum of 2 female members.
 If you're entering alone you will be automatically asigned to a team that meets the criteria.
-Please note that if you participate as an individual you're not guaranteed a spot in the datathon due to gender imbalance issues.
                         </p>
                     </details>
                     <details>